Security firm finds flaws in Indian online insurance broker

 It was unclear whether CyberX9 will face any legal repercussions for probing Policybazaar's system.

+The incident highlights India's “complicated, messed-up” cybersecurity environment, where government officials often do not follow up to ensure better-protected networks, said Raman Jit Singh Chima, Asia policy director for the online rights nonprofit group AccessNow.

+He said he believed Policybazaar made the vulnerability disclosure because insurance and securities regulators require it.

-The incident highlights the gray area in which many security researchers operate globally, including in India.
-Good-faith security researchers intent on preventing malicious hacks and ransomware attacks must tread carefully in India as its computer crime law draws no distinctions in malice and ethics when it comes to identifying and exploiting weaknesses in software code.
+In India, as elsewhere, good-faith security researchers intent on preventing malicious hacks and ransomware attacks must tread carefully as they are constrained by vague computer crime laws.
+India's laws draw no distinctions in malice and ethics when it comes to identifying and exploiting weaknesses in software code.

 “There is ambiguity in the law -– it says you can’t test without permission and only after that can you probe,” said Apar Gupta, executive director of the nonprofit Internet Freedom Foundation.